wing5wong/artisan-whs-static/source/_events/2023-06-19_student-achievement-conferences-1.md

 **Times:** 3:00pm to 8:40pm (with dinner hour 5:00pm - 6:00pm)
 **Where:** Te Mana and Te Wehi Gymnasiums

-**Students will be released at the end of Period 4 - 1:50pm on both days.**
+**Students will be released at the end of period 4 - 1:50pm on both days.**
 Buses will run at their normal times and the Homework Centre will be open in the Library until 4:30pm as usual.

 Students are encouraged to attend these conferences with their parents or caregivers, so that they can get feedback first hand.